apecloud/kubeblocks/docs/user_docs/overview/supported-addons.md

 ---
-title: Supported addons
+title: Supported Addons
 description: Addons supported by KubeBlocks
 keywords: [addons, enable, KubeBlocks, prometheus, s3, alertmanager,]
 sidebar_position: 4
 sidebar_label: Supported addons
 ---

-# Supported addons
+# Supported Addons

 KubeBlocks, as a cloud-native data infrastructure based on Kubernetes, provides management and control for relational databases, NoSQL databases, vector databases, and stream computing systems; and these databases can be all added as addons.
 Besides databases, the KubeBlocks addon now also supports plugins for cloud environments and applications.